wndrfl/ui-developer-challenge/readme.md

 - the ability to chat through your process and decisions

 ## Requirements
-- Develop a front end module to match the provided mocks.
-The expectation is that users can interact with your work in a meaningful way, thus they should be able to utilize controls to interact with the data.
+- Develop a front end page (as much as possible within your timeframe) to match the provided mocks.
+The expectation to be able to understand your decisions about where to best invest your time on a design that would likely take more time than you may have available for this code challenge.
 - Use your best judgement it pertains to animations, interactivity, and responsiveness.
-- Match the mocks to the best of your ability.
+- Match the mocks to the best of your ability, within the time you have available for this challenge.

 ## The Rules
-- There is no time limit.
-You are done when you are satisfied - but the client is eager.
+- There is no time limit, but we understand that you may have limited time to complete this challenge.
+You are done when you are satisfied, and you feel comfortable returning your work.
 - The completed module must be written with Javascript, CSS, and HTML.
-- It is acceptable to use "fake" data.
 - You can use any resource or library that you think is *best for the product*.
 However, you must be able to justify and attribute any external resource.
 - You can ask as many questions you need to anybody at Wonderful.
 We have been working with this client for many years and can provide answers or feedback, or validate any assumptions.